-Once a Fund has been activated, the advisors named in the agreement may recommend distributions to qualified charitable organizations.

-- Each recommended grant should be for at least \$250.00. - Unless otherwise restricted in the agreement, grants may be paid out of the Fund's principal as well as accumulated investment earnings, if any. - Grant recommendations can be made at any time during the year, although advisors are encouraged to avoid the traditional year-end giving season. - Distributions from a Fund have no tax impact for the donor, as the tax deductible gift was made at the time of the donor's gift to the Fund. - Grant recommendations can be submitted by mail or online.
-Forms and instructions for online access will be provided upon creation of a Fund. - The Fund and its advisors will be identified to grant recipients unless the advisors request anonymity. - Qualified charities generally include those described in Section 501(c)(3) of the Internal Revenue Code, other than private foundations and certain supporting organizations. - Qualified charitable organizations generally include religious and educational organizations. - Most governmental organizations, such as school districts and public libraries, are also eligible to receive grants from Funds. - U.S. charities that support foreign organizations are generally eligible to receive grants. - Examples of organizations generally not eligible for contributions from a Fund include foreign-based organizations, fraternal orders, organizations whose primary purpose is lobbying, cemetery associations and funds set up to provide emergency relief to specific individuals or families. - Funds may not be used to pay an individual for any purpose, including a scholarship or an expense reimbursement. - If an advisor is concerned about a particular recommendation, The Minneapolis Foundation can pre-screen an organization for eligibility.
-If a grant recommendation cannot be processed, The Minneapolis Foundation will inform the advisor and explain the relevant limitation.
+CONTRIBUTING TO A FUND (continued) subject to completion of our due diligence procedures.
+Donor advisors considering a gift in any form other than cash should contact the Minneapolis Foundation to discuss its appropriateness and to obtain delivery instructions.
+The Minneapolis Foundation does not solicit contributions to existing Funds.
+Founding donor advisors of a Fund may solicit contributions from others, if they comply with the Minneapolis Foundation's "Policies Regarding Public Fundraising for Component Funds."
+These policies are available upon request.
+RECOMMENDING GRANTS Once a Fund has been activated, the donor advisors named in the agreement may recommend distributions to qualified charitable organizations.
+Each recommended grant should be for at least \$250.
+Unless otherwise restricted in the agreement, grants may be paid out of the Fund's principal as well as accumulated investment earnings, if any.
+Grant recommendations can be made at any time during the year, although donor advisors are encouraged to avoid the traditional year-end giving season.
+Distributions from a Fund have no tax impact to the donor advisor; the tax deductible event occurs at the time the donor advisor makes a gift to the Fund.
+Grant recommendations can be submitted by mail or online.
+Forms and instructions for online access are provided upon creation of a Fund.
+The Fund and its donor advisors will be identified to grant recipients unless the advisors request anonymity.
+GRANT ELIGIBILITY Qualified charities generally include those described in Section 501(c) (3) of the Internal Revenue Code, other than private foundations and certain supporting organizations.
+Qualified charitable organizations generally include religious and educational organizations.
+Most governmental organizations, such as school districts and public libraries, are also eligible to receive grants from Funds.
+U.S. charities that support foreign organizations are generally eligible to receive grants.
+Examples of organizations generally not eligible for contributions from a Fund include foreign-based organizations, fraternal orders, organizations whose primary purpose is lobbying, cemetery associations and Funds set up to provide emergency relief to specific individuals or families.